 \section{Introduction}

-Let $H$, $H'$ be separable complex Hilbert spaces of infinite dimension.
-We denote by $\B(H,H')$ the space of bounded linear operators $H\to H'$ with the norm topology; by $\K(H,H')$ the subspace of $\B(H,H')$ consisting of compact operators, by $\U(H)$ and $\Proj(H)$ the subspaces of $\B(H)=\B(H,H)$ consisting of unitaries and projections respectively (by projections we always mean self-adjoint idempotents).
+Let $H$ and $H'$ be separable complex Hilbert spaces of infinite dimension.
+We denote by $\B(H,H')$ the space of bounded linear operators $H\to H'$ with the norm topology; by $\K(H,H')$ the subspace of $\B(H,H')$ consisting of compact operators, by $\U(H)$ and $\Proj(H)$ the subspaces of $\B(H)=\B(H,H)$ consisting of unitary operators and projections respectively (by projections we always mean orthogonal projections).

 \sub{Regular operators.} An unbounded operator $A$ from $H$ to $H'$ is a linear operator defined on a subspace $\dom(A)$ of $H$ and taking values in $H'$.
 Such an operator $A$ is called closed if its graph is closed in $H\oplus H'$, and densely defined if its domain $\dom(A)$ is dense in $H$.
-It is called \textit{regular} if it is closed and densely defined.
-Let $\Reg(H,H')$ be the set of all regular operators on $H$ and $\Reg\sa(H)\subset \Reg(H) = \Reg(H,H)$ be the subset of self-adjoint operators.
+It is called \emph{regular} if it is closed and densely defined.
+Let $\Reg(H,H')$ denote the set of all regular operators $H\to H'$ and $\Reg\sa(H)\subset \Reg(H) = \Reg(H,H)$ denote the subset of self-adjoint operators.

 \sub{Two topologies on regular operators.} The set $\Reg(H,H')$ of regular operators has two important natural topologies.
-The \emph{Riesz topology} on $\Reg(H,H')$ is induced by the inclusion $\f\colon\Reg(H,H')\hookto\B(H,H')$ from the norm topology on the space of bounded operators, where $\f$ is the so called \q{bounded transform map}, $\f(A) = A(1+A^*A)^{-1/2}$.
-The \emph{graph topology} on $\Reg(H,H')$ is induced by the inclusion $\p\colon\Reg(H,H')\hookto\Proj(H\oplus H')$ from the norm topology on the space of projections, where $\p$ is the map taking a regular operator to the orthogonal projection onto its graph.
+The \emph{Riesz topology} on $\Reg(H,H')$ is induced by the so called \emph{bounded transform map}

+from the norm topology on the space of bounded operators.
+The \emph{graph topology} on $\Reg(H,H')$ is induced by the inclusion

+from the norm topology on the space $\Proj(H\oplus H')$ of projections, where $\p$ is the map taking a regular operator to the orthogonal projection onto its graph.
 Let $\rR(H,H')$, resp. $\gR(H,H')$ denote the space of regular operators $H\to H'$ equipped with the Riesz, resp. graph topology.

+The Riesz topology is strictly finer than the graph topology.
+In other words, the identity map $\rR\to\gR$ is continuous, while the identity map $\gR\to\rR$ is not.
 On the subset $\B(H,H')$ of bounded operators these two topologies coincide.
-However, on $\Reg(H,H')$ the Riesz topology is strictly stronger than the graph topology.
-In other words, the identity map $\rR\to\gR$ is continuous, while the identity map $\gR\to\rR$ is not.

-\sub{From graph to Riesz continuity.} Riesz continuous families of operators are much simpler to deal with than mere graph continuous families.
-This motivates the approach that we are developing in this paper.

-Suppose one is given a graph continuous family of regular operators.
-One can try to modify it, in an appropriate way, so that the resulting family becomes Riesz continuous, then investigate the modified family and transfer results of this investigation to the original family.
-By an \q{appropriate way} we mean that such a transfer of results is possible, that is, some important properties of the original family may be recovered from the corresponding properties of the modified family.
-Of course, this description is quite vague; we will make it more precise below.